 The Company uses foreign currency economic hedges to offset the earnings impact that fluctuations in foreign currency exchange rates have on certain monetary assets and liabilities denominated in nonfunctional currencies.
 The changes in fair value of economic hedges used to offset the monetary assets and liabilities are recognized into earnings in the line item other income (loss) - net in our consolidated statements of income.
 In addition, we use foreign currency economic hedges to minimize the variability in cash flows associated with changes in foreign currency exchange rates.
 The changes in fair value of economic hedges used to offset the variability in U.S. dollar net cash flows are recognized into earnings in the line items net operating revenues and cost of goods sold in our consolidated statements of income.
-The total notional values of derivatives related to our foreign currency economic hedges were \$3,871 million and \$3,865 million as of December 31, 2013 and 2012, respectively.
+The total notional values of derivatives related to our foreign currency economic hedges were \$4,334 million and \$3,871 million as of December 31, 2014 and 2013, respectively.

 The Company also uses certain derivatives as economic hedges to mitigate the price risk associated with the purchase of materials used in the manufacturing process and for vehicle fuel.
 The changes in fair values of these economic hedges are immediately recognized into earnings in the line items net operating revenues, cost of goods sold, and selling, general and administrative expenses in our consolidated statements of income, as applicable.
-The total notional values of derivatives related to our economic hedges of this type were \$1,441 million and \$1,084 million as of December 31, 2013 and 2012, respectively.
+The total notional values of derivatives related to our economic hedges of this type were \$816 million and \$1,441 million as of December 31, 2014 and 2013, respectively.

-The following table presents the pretax impact that changes in the fair values of derivatives not designated as hedging instruments had on earnings during the years ended December 31, 2013, 2012 and 2011 (in millions):
+The following table presents the pretax impact that changes in the fair values of derivatives not designated as hedging instruments had on earnings during the years endedDecember 31, 2014, 2013 and 2012 (in millions):

-Gains (Losses) Derivatives Not Designated Location of Gains (Losses) Year Ended December 31, as Hedging Instruments Recognized in Income 2013 2012 2011 Foreign currency contracts Net operating revenues \$ 5 \$ (7) \$ 7 Foreign currency contracts Other income (loss) - net 162 24 (37) Foreign currency contracts Cost of goods sold 2 - (12) Commodity contracts Net operating revenues 5 4 - Commodity contracts Cost of goods sold (122) (110) (42) Commodity contracts Selling, general and administrative expenses 7 9 (11) Interest rate swaps Interest expense (3) - - Other derivative instruments Selling, general and administrative expenses 55 18 8 Total \$ 111 \$ (62) \$ (87)
+Gains (Losses) Derivatives Not Designated as Hedging Instruments Location of Gains (Losses) Recognized in Income Year End 2014 ed December 31, 2013 2012 Foreign currency contracts Net operating revenues \$ (6) \$ 5 \$ (7) Foreign currency contracts Other income (loss) - net (85) 162 24 Foreign currency contracts Cost of goods sold 2 Commodity contracts Net operating revenues (48) Commodity contracts Cost of goods sold (8) (122) (110) Commodity contracts Selling, general and administrative expenses (79) 7 9 Interest rate swaps Interest expense (3) Other derivative instruments Selling, general and administrative expenses 24 55 18 Other derivative instruments Other income (loss) - net 39 - - Total \$ (163) \$ 111 \$ (62)